Managing uncertainty is something our brain loves to do. And it loves even more to be helped.

 At macro-macro-level, Theories-Of-Everything do the trick.
 Very elegantly, Nobel Prize (Medicine) Jacques Monod (1910 – 1976), whose Chance and Necessity: Essay on the Natural Philosophy of Modern Biology made a significant impact on me as a young doctor in my 20s, described as ‘mythical ontogenies’ those that explain everything from religious beliefs to Theory of Man.

-But, in small scale, we can see this in every little piece of uncertainty in daily life: the difference that an also little decrease of that uncertainty can make.
-Behavioural Economics, to its credit, understands this very well and creates ‘nudges’ that can, in their own simplicity, travel million miles between the certainty and uncertainty territory, and, in doing so, decrease our anxiety and tell the brain, it’s ok, relax, it’s not that dark out there
+But, on a small scale, we can see this in every little piece of uncertainty in daily life: the difference a little decrease of that uncertainty can make is not to be ignored.
+Behavioural Economics, to its credit, understands this very well and creates ‘nudges’ that can, in their own simplicity, travel a million miles between the certainty and uncertainty territory, and, in doing so, decrease our anxiety and tell the brain, it’s ok, relax, it’s not that dark out there.

 Here are some examples

-From you are in a queue, to you are number 6 in the queue and going up
+From you are in a queue, to you are number 6 in the queue and going down

 From flight delayed, to flight delayed by 45 minutes; new update in 10